 You'll see what parts of the process are time-consuming or tricky.

 Doing the work yourself is the best way to learn what you can put into your SOPs or guidelines, and get a feel for what you want to the final results to look like.

 It's a small investment that will save you lots of time and money in the long run when your outsourcing goes smoothly.

 Hiring subject matter experts is a great way to create quality content.

-Use sites like Upwork, or reach out directly to writers in your niche (protip: to find good writers, consider looking on other popular blogs and look at who the author is - chances are, they're a freelance writer
+Use sites like Upwork, or reach out directly to writers in your niche (protip: to hire good writers, consider looking on other popular blogs and look at who the author is - chances are, they're a freelance content writer.